zeruhur/thalassa/Thálassa.md

 Villages,strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.

 ## Magic
-In the world of Thálassa there are two kinds of magic: **Theourgía** is the invocation of divine powers and **Goïteia** is the arcane magic (including astrology, alchemy and other forms of esoteric knowledge).
+In the world of Thálassa there are two kinds of magic: **Eukhé** is the invocation of divine powers and **Goïteia** is the arcane magic (including astrology, alchemy and other forms of esoteric knowledge).
 Everyone may use magic and Kanonas is the power source.
 Each time a spell, invocation, curse or divination is casted, the magic-user consumes THU equal to 1d6 points.
 This determines the current level of THU until recovered (the same rule for HP in Healing do apply).

-### Theourgía
+### Eukhé

-Theourgía is the highest form of magic.
+Eukhé is the highest form of magic.
 It consists of a set of magical practices performed to evoke Gods in order to see them or know them or in order to influence them or ask them a blessing.
 It is a power higher than all human wisdom embracing the blessings of divination, the purifying powers of initiation and all the operations of divine possession.

 The practitioner evokes the God competent for a specific domain on which he wants to have effect: